3D Printer Buying Guide

 Core XY is the current state of the art system available.
 It uses a system of belts to move the print head on two axes, forward and back, and right to left.
 In most systems the Z axis is achieved by moving the entire print bed up and down, but in some cases the core XY carriage may move instead.
 Core XY does not have the disadvantages of the mendel style, and it can be easier to enclose the printer, which helps with some materials.
 Core XY printers tend to cost more.

-There are other systems such as Delta printers or belt printers, but these should be avoided due to higher cost with no real advantage.
+There are other systems such as Delta printers or belt printers, but these should be avoided due to higher cost with little advantage.

 Bed Leveling: